Samiksha-1611/CodeAlpha_FAQ/README.md

 - **No backend required** – fully front-end (HTML + CSS + JavaScript).
 - **Responsive layout** built with Tailwind CSS and custom styling. :contentReference[oaicite:5]{index=5}

-##How to Use
-Ask a question
-Type your question in the input box (e.g., “How do I fix battery draining quickly?”). index
-Select response language
-Choose Auto-detect or manually select English/Hindi/Kannada/Telugu from the “Response language” panel. index
-Choose a tone
-Pick how you want the assistant to respond: friendly, technical, professional, simplified, or humorous. index
-Use the FAQ cards
-Click any FAQ in the “Knowledge base” section to auto-fill that question into the input box.
-Then hit “Send”. index
-Read the reply
-The assistant will reply in the chosen language and tone, based on keyword matching for topics like:
-Battery issues
-Device not turning on
-Overheating
-Factory reset steps
-data

 ---